Am I eligible for a placement in Switzerland?

-A compulsory induction day will be held in Bern, run by our Swiss partners, Movetia.
+A compulsory induction day is usually held in Bern, and run by our Swiss partners, Movetia.
 This is likely to take place in late August and Assistants will be invited to the induction course by Movetia via email.

 Assistants should arrive in Switzerland in mid-to-late August in order to attend the induction course, ready to begin their placement soon after.

 Please note that this information is subject to change.
-In 2020, the induction course was organised as a virtual event.
+In 2020 and 2021, the induction course was organised as a virtual event.